FortifyNet Proxy v2

 FortifyNet Proxy is designed to be easy to use while providing powerful functionality.
 Here's a step-by-step guide to get you started with a basic proxy server setup.

-1. Import Required Modules
+1. Import Modules

 Start by importing the necessary modules from FortifyNet Proxy and other dependencies.

-2. Configure the Proxy
+2. Configure Proxy

 Create a ProxyConfig struct to customize your proxy server settings.

-3. Start the Proxy Server
+3. Start Server

 rust